 Is Ophiuchus a Real Starsign?

-Ophiuchus the 13th Starsign?
+Ophiuchus the New 13th Zodiac Sign?

 Throughout history, the constellation of Ophiuchus has been depicted in various ways, such as a serpent-holder or a healer, by different cultures.
 Despite not being an official zodiac sign, Ophiuchus is a real constellation in the night sky, renowned for its bright stars and unique shape.
 Its existence highlights the vast and complex Universe, with many mysteries yet to uncover.